ArabianCoconut/Moneycontrol_api/README.md

 ---

 ## Changelog
+* 1.2.0
+  * Stock prices implemented(rudermentry).
+More elaborate price data will be supported.
+  * **Limitation**: Currently due to the structuring of URLs of moneycontrol.
+Using the API may throw an error on /price/ endpoint if thats the case please raise an issue for me to correct the "symbol".
+Later on the users themselves can contribute to correct "symbols" moneycontrol uses different "shorthands" hence the limitation.
 * 1.1.9
   * Integrated MongoDB for future stock metric implementation.
   * Removed previous Storage handling methods in favour of MongoDB.